rvbhute/skeletal/README.md

   CopyrightSince: "2016"
 ```

 `pygments` settings are required for correct styling of code blocks.
-It uses the monokai theme for code styling.
+It uses the trac theme for code styling.

 Only content with type as "post" is listed on the list page.
 List pages for a particular taxonomy classification are
-indicated as follows (example for tags): `Posts with tag "TAG"`.
+indicated as follows (example for tags): `Posts with tag "example"`.
 Only tag lists are being displayed and that too, on
 the post page only.

 Menu items in footer are generated from content with the following post matter: